cloudmesh/cloudmesh-vpn/README.md

 Fill it out and get the key.
 You will receive a file ending in .p12.
-In this example we will assume it is named mst3k.p12 and palce it into ~/.ssh/uva/user.p12
+In this example we will assume it is named mst3k.p12 and place it into ~/.ssh/uva/user.p12

-It is important for us to rename this key to user.p12 so we have a simplere way of identifying it and writing this documentation.
+It is important for us to rename this key to user.p12 so we have a simpler way of identifying it and writing this documentation.

-Now converte the keys and certificates with the following commands
+Now convert the keys and certificates with the following commands

 ```bash
 cd ~/.ssh/uva